TIN0-m/TATA-Forage-Simulation/README.md

 - Each Country's Regulatory Data Standards:
 This is the primary challenge.
 Regulations like GDPR (Europe), POPIA (South Africa), CCPA (California), and others have specific requirements for data residency, privacy, consent, and access.

-- Adherence is Paramount:
-Non-compliance can lead to significant fines, reputational damage, and legal complications.
+- Non-compliance can lead to significant fines, reputational damage, and legal complications.